This doorbell is for folks who want to go full SimpliSafe

 SimpliSafe Video Doorbell Pro installation

 While the SimpliSafe system is optimal for renters, the doorbell?
 Not so much.
 In this case, SimpliSafe eschews the stick-and-peel model for wires.
+SimpliSafe's Doorbell Pro is not wireless and requires a connection to an existing wired doorbell setup.
 That makes sense due to how doorbells operate, but it does make us wish SimpliSafe would create a more renter-centric door camera like Ring did.

 Here’s how you install the doorbell, based on information from SimpliSafe’s website.
 You’ll need a Phillips head screwdriver and a smartphone.